The Public

 law license, but he could not

-completely exonerate the three
+completely exonerate the

-young men whose lives he could
+three young men whose lives

-have destroyed.
+he could have destroyed.

-Nifong cannot have it both ways.
+Nifong cannot have it both

-He cannot cry, admit he made
+ways.
+He cannot cry, admit

-mistakes, resign, and yet still
+and yet still maintain that

-happened that night.
-And expect
+night.
+And expect to be

-to be treated with mercy.
+treated with mercy.

 Mercifully he wasn’t treated.